soudeep-cse/Soybean_dataset_Paper/README.md

-# A Hybrid Deep Learning Framework: Sequential CNN-GNN for Soybean Leaf Disease classification.
+# Soybean Leaf Disease Classification.
 ## Dataset

 The following dataset was used in this project: